mihalymandi/ray-finned-fish-paper/README.md

 - the sripts use several R packages like: `ggplot2`,`ggthemes`,`caper`,`phylolm`,`ape` and `diversitree` .....

 ## [Tables and Files folder](Tables)
-- this folder has several tables from the publication
+- this folder has several tables and files from the publication

 ## [Stats folder](Stats)
 - this folder has several statistical results used in this study